SKaplanOfficial/Raycast-Pins/DEVLOG.md

 # Pins DevLog - A more detailed changelog

+### 2023-05-25

+- Added placeholders system inspired by PromptLab
+    - Limited selection of placeholders for now
+- Added action to view placeholders guide while editing a pin
+- Added setting to hide pins with placeholders that are not currently valid, e.g. {{selectedText}} when no text selected

 ### 2023-05-24

 - Added action to install example pins on first launch